Åna Prison: Open Department

 The 24 open prison facilities were opened in 2006 and consists of apartments with four people in each housing unit.
-This section is mainly for inmates who are in the final phase of his sentencing.
+This section is mainly for inmates who are in the final phase of their sentencing.

 Farming

 Besides being among the largest Norwegian prisons, Åna also is one of the largest farms in the entire country.
 The cultivated area is used for feed production and grain, growing potatoes and vegetables.
 There is a barn containing approx. 100 adult dairy cows in addition to about 120 calves.
 There is also a piggery for 120 pigs.
 Biogas plant at the farm provides heating of the prison.
 Some of the inmates are working at the farm, if it is safe and proper.